 The spinal column is composed of 24 vertebrae.
 There are 7 cervical vertebrae starting at the base of the skull and spanning the neck, 12 thoracic vertebrae located in the upper trunk of the body, and 5 lumbar vertebrae in the lower back.

 Kyphosis is identified by an abnormal outward curvature of the thoracic spine.
 This type of spinal abnormality is most prevalent among the elderly population.
 People with this specific spinal abnormality may experience difficulty with balance because it tends to lead to an abnormal flexion of the spine.
 This can also increase compression and shear forces applied to the thoracic vertebrae, resulting in constant discomfort and inhibition of comfortable range of motion.
-Causes of Kyphosis can be years of poor posture such as forward head posture, or underlying inflammatory conditions such as AS (Ankylosing Spondylitis), Scheuermann disease or DISH (Diffuse Idiopathic Skeletal Hyperostosis).
+Causes of Kyphosis can be years of poor posture such as anterior head carriage, or underlying inflammatory conditions such as AS (Ankylosing Spondylitis), Scheuermann disease or DISH (Diffuse Idiopathic Skeletal Hyperostosis).

 Lordosis, sometimes called swayback, refers to and abnormally deep curvature of the lumbar spine.
 When this occurs, the person typically experiences low back pain and muscle spasms.
 While it is common in dancers and in individuals who do not lift weight properly, it is also prominent among those who have a muscular imbalance between the muscles of the abdomen and lower back.
 A combination of weak hamstrings and tight hip flexors has also been known to cause lordosis.